ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 ---

-Sometimes when we have a function that takes a long time to run, and we would really rather attempt to avoid running the function more than necessary.
+Sometimes when we have a function that takes a long time to run, and we would really rather avoid running the function more often than absolutely necessary.
-Luckily, if our function a pure function[^1], then we can memoize the result of the function given some inputs using `cache`.
+Luckily, if our function is a pure function[^1], then we can [memoize](https://en.wikipedia.org/wiki/Memoization) the result of calling the function using the `cache` function.

 [^1]: The function's inputs and outputs form a relation and the function does
       no side effects such as print out to standard out.